-MainePERS' Disability Retirement covers permanent disabilities that result in a member being unable to perform the essential functions of the member's employment position with reasonable accommodation.
-Disability Retirement benefits replace either 59%, 60% or 66.67% of income, depending on the plan under which an employee has coverage.
+MainePERS' Disability Retirement benefit covers permanent disabilities, which results in a member being unable to perform the essential functions of the member's employment position without reasonable accommodation.
+Disability Retirement benefits replace either 59% or 66.67% of income, depending on the plan under which an employee has coverage.
 A long-term disability insurance (LTDI) program would assist in addressing income protection gaps for members who do not, or do not yet, qualify for Disability Retirement benefits, and offer members more robust protection from the financial losses associated with long-term disability.
 The program is designed to be fully insured through a carrier that would partner with MainePERS in implementing the new program.

-MainePERS has approximately 43,500 active members currently employed by a participating employer that will not reach service retirement age by July 1, 2023.
+MainePERS has approximately 43,500 active members currently employed by a participating employer that have not reached service retirement age by July 1, 2023.
 The LTDI claims incidence rate associated with the program design and specifications proposed in this report is estimated to be 2 to 3 per 1,000 covered employees, after removing the claims incidence rate associated with MainePERS' Disability Retirement experience (approximately 1 per 1,000).
-This translates into an estimated 90 to 130 LTDI claims per year.
+This translates into an estimated 104 to 156 LTDI claims per year.
 LTDI claim durations vary significantly depending on the cause of disability.
 Less severe claims (such as injuries or musculoskeletal conditions that can be treated) often terminate within the first 24 months because recovery rates are relatively high during this initial period and many LTDI claims fall within this category.
 Claims that last beyond 24 months are often due to severe conditions (such as multiple sclerosis or respiratory conditions) with lower recovery rates and can persist a long time.
-On average, LTDI claims typically last for 4 to 5 years, but with a wide variation in duration on specific claims.
+On average, LTDI claims typically last for 4 to 5 years, but with a wide variation in duration on specific claims.1

 There are approximately 600 employers that participate in MainePERS.
-A table of the MainePERS member distribution by employment category appears below.
-The largest employer is the State of Maine, comprising approximately 10,500 employees that will not reach service retirement age by July 1, 2023 and who do not currently have employer sponsored LTDI benefits.
+A table of the MainePERS member distribution by employment category appears below2.
+The largest employer is the State of Maine, comprising approximately 10,500 employees who have not reached service retirement age and who do not currently have employer sponsored LTDI benefits.
 Other participating employers may offer LTDI, but many do not.